 See a Free Offer Built End to End

-The training below builds one live: picking the idea, choosing the format, generating the funnel pieces, and turning them on.
+The video below builds one live: picking the idea, choosing the format, generating the funnel pieces, and turning them on.
 If a free offer has been sitting on your someday list, watch it once and then build yours alongside it.

 Office Hours is a live group Q&A and hands-on help session every Thursday at 2pm ET.
 Bring your questions and whatever you’re working on, and join an upcoming session.